spectrocloud/librarium/content/docs/13-terraform.md

 * AWS cloud account is a mandatory attribute for AWS cluster resources.

-* Nested Cluster schema support for all the cloud types.
+* Palette Virtual Cluster schema support for all the cloud types.

 **Fixes:**